 Located on the giant peninsula of the Peloponnese, Ancient Messene is possibly the most underrated archeological site in the whole of Greece.
-This ancient city was, unlike most others, untouched by the later settlements and thus has preserved outstandingly; perhaps the best-preserved from antiquity.
-The excavation of this site has been relatively recent compared to Epidaurus or Delphi and therefore it is still a bit off-the-radar.
-That being said, the archeological site of Ancient Messene is inarguably one of the most impressive given its sheer size.
-The site has been steadily uncovered for the last 100 years but only a third of its total size has been excavated so far!
+This ancient city was, unlike most others, untouched by the later settlements and has thus been preserved outstandingly.
+The excavation of this site took place recently compared to the sites of Epidaurus and Delphi, which explains why it's still an off-the-radar destination.
+That being said, the archeological site of Ancient Messene is arguably one of the most impressive ones, given its sheer size.
+The site has been steadily in the process of being excavated for the last 100 years but only a third of its total size has been completed so far!

 The Restored Saithid Mausoleum - credits: RODKARV/Shutterstock.com

-The remains of this tremendous ancient city are complete with a grand ancient stadium, Ancient Agora, an ancient theatre (with a capacity of up to ten thousand spectators), and a fountain house.
-It is so well-maintained that you can clearly envision the city in all of its glory, making it an extraordinary experience.
-There is also a museum located directly next to the archeological site which is home to the thousands of findings uncovered by archaeologists.
-The Ancient Museum of Messene is fascinating to visit after discovering the site.
+The remains of this tremendous ancient city are complete with a grand ancient stadium, an Ancient Agora, an ancient theatre with a capacity of up to ten thousand spectators, and a fountain house.
+It is so well-maintained that you can easily envision the city in all of its glory.
+There is also a museum located directly next to the archeological site, which is home to the thousands of findings uncovered by archaeologists.
+The Ancient Museum of Messene is fascinating to visit after exploring the site.
 With an extensive catalog of artifacts, you will be able to color in the image of the city you have created in your mind’s eye with artwork and sculptures.

 The site is open from 08:00 to 20:00 in the summer months and adult tickets cost a mere EUR 12.
 You would need at least 2 hours to tour this ancient site, but one could easily stay there and explore for hours on end.
 You can find more details about opening hours and varying ticket prices here.
-As it is just a 3-hour drive away from Athens, one could make a day trip out of it, stopping at the exquisite Italianate town of Nafplion for a walking tour or the wine country of Nemea on the way!
+As it is just a 3-hour drive from Athens, one could make it a day-trip, stopping at the exquisite Italianate town of Nafplion for a walking tour, or the city of Nemea, famous for its wine production, on the way!

 A Bit of History